Raixs/grafana-linter-docker/README.md

-# Grafana Dashboard Linter Docker
+# Grafana Dashboard Linter - Docker Container

 This repository contains a Dockerfile for running the Grafana Dashboard Linter in a Docker container.
 The Dockerfile sets up an environment using the official Go image and installs the Grafana Dashboard Linter.